Ziyadelbanna/Rootfinder/README.md

-> _Methods for finding roots of equations include_
+> _The goal of the application is to find accurate roots of any equation using Numerical methods, this methods include_
 >* _Bierge-vieta_
 >* _Gauss-jordan_
 >* _Secant_